MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-sql-tables.md

 To `.create` requires at least [Database User](access-control/role-based-access-control.md) permissions and to `.alter` requires at least [Table Admin](access-control/role-based-access-control.md) permissions.

 To `create` / `.alter` / `.create-or-alter` an external table using managed identity authentication requires [Database Admin](access-control/role-based-access-control.md) permissions.
-Currently, this is only relevant for SQL Server and Cosmos DB external tables.
+Currently, this is supported for SQL Server and Cosmos DB external tables.

 ## Syntax